nuuuwan/news_lk3_data/README.md

 *2024-07-21 16:07:00* · [`adaderanalk`](https://www.adaderana.lk/news/100670/one-lane-of-southern-expressway-blocked-for-traffic) · `en`

 The lane towards Colombo on the Southern Expressway has temporarily been blocked for traffic due to two cars colliding between Baddegama and Pinnaduwa, injuring 5 persons, the Expressway Police said.

+The accident took place around 03.30 p.m. this evening (21), between Baddegama and Pinnaduwa interchanges causing injuries to five persons in total.

+As a car traveling towards Colombo had skidded off the road and collided with the protective railing before hitting another car coming from behind it, police said.

+The injured individuals have been admitted to Baddegama and Karapitiya Hospitals for treatment.
+Among the injured are a 13-year-old boy and two females, the police said.

+Police said that the injured individuals are residents of Athurugiriya and Mathugama areas, and had faced this incident while returning from Kataragama.

 ◼️